United States Edition

 • Medium

 Plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Arkansas traveller is thought of as tender, so remember to ensure that temperatures are mild before moving outdoors.
-Use USDA Hardiness Zone 3 - 14 as your guideline for the appropriate climate for this plant.
 Planting Arkansas traveller in loamy soil with a ph of between 5.0 and 6.0 is ideal for as it does best in moderately acidic soil to weakly acidic soil.

 Growing Arkansas traveller from seed